Resources on Campus

 591 W. 19th Ave., phone: 541-343-7277 (crisis line, available 24/7)

-Hope and Safety Allicance - Hope and Safety Alliance provides emergency services, outreach, advocacy and support to victims of dating and domestic violence.
-Visit the website for additional resources and information.
+Hope and Safety Alliance - Hope and Safety Alliance provides emergency services, outreach, advocacy and support to victims of dating and domestic violence.

 Business Office: 1577 Pearl St., phone: 541-485-6513 (crisis line, available 24/7),

 Lane County Victims Services – Lane County Victims Services provides assistance to victims of crimes and also provides assistance with restraining and stalking orders.

 UO Employee Assistance Program – Canopy provides a wide variety of employee resources, services and assistance.
 For example:

 - Crisis Counseling: Clinical staff is available to triage crisis calls or speak with anyone requesting a counselor by phone, or to meet with employees for individual counseling sessions.
 Clinical staff are available 24/7 and immediately available for all callers.

 - Legal Counseling: Legal staff is available to provide free telephone consultations, information and assistance.

 Phone: 800-433-2320; can also contact via the Canopy EAP app or email@example.com